-Persons engaged include working proprietors, active business partners, unpaid family workers, short term employees, casual employees and all employees of the establishment who worked in the establishment.
+Persons engaged employed include working proprietors, active business partners, unpaid family workers, short term employees, casual employees and all employees of the establishment who worked in the establishment.

-A3 Please report use of the internet in establishment during the reporting period.
+A3 Please report use of the Internet in establishment during the reporting period

-Internet refers to worldwide public computer network.
-It provides access to multiple communication services including the World Wide Web (WWW), e-mail, news, entertainment, data files etc.
+Internet is a worldwide public computer network.
+It provides access to multiple communication services including the World Wide Web (WWW) and carries e-mail, news, entertainment, data files etc.

-A4 Percentage of persons engaged using the internet at work.
+A4 Percentage of persons engaged employed using the Internet at work.

-= \begin{align} Number of persons engaged using the Internet at work \\ Total number of persons engaged \end{align} \begin{align} X 100
+= Number of persons engaged employed using the Internet at work Total number of persons engaged employed J

-Persons engaged include working proprietors, active business partners, unpaid family workers, short term employees, casual employees and all employees of the establishment who worked in the establishment.
+Persons engaged employed include working proprietors, active business partners, unpaid family workers, short term employees, casual employees and all employees of the establishment who worked in the establishment.

-A5 Please report the use of fixed broadband to access / internet connection used by establishment during the reporting period.
+A5 Please report the use of fixed broadband to access / Internet connection used by establishment during the reporting period.

-Fixed broadband refers to technologies of high-speed internet access services to homes and commercial premises provided by fixed network operators.
+Fixed broadband refers to technologies of high speed internet access services to homes and commercial premises provided by fixed network operators

-A6 Please report the use of mobile broadband to access / internet connection used by establishment during the reporting period.
+A6 Please report the use of mobile broadband to access / Internet connection used by establishment during the reporting period.

-Mobile broadband refers to technologies of high-speed wireless internet access services provided by mobile network operators.
+Mobile broadband refers to technologies of high speed wireless internet access services to provided by fixed network operators.

-A7 Please report the access / internet connection used by establishment.
+A7 Please report the access / Internet connection used by establishment